 Faculty Director of the Hamel Center for Undergraduate Research; Professor, Department of Molecular, Cellular and Biomedical Sciences

 Brigid Carroll Casellini holds a bachelor’s degree in horticulture from the University of New Hampshire and a graduate certificate in publishing and communications from Harvard University.
-Over the past twelve years she has worked for several magazine and book publishers in the greater Boston area.
-Brigid has been a senior editor of Inquiry since 2005.
-She resides in Newburyport, Massachusetts, with her husband and two daughters.
+She has worked for several magazine and book publishers in the greater Boston area and has been a senior editor of Inquiry since 2005.
+She resides in Newburyport, Massachusetts, with her husband and three children.